umisc/resources-masterlist/README.md

 [Cryptography: An Introduction - Nigel Smart](https://www.cs.umd.edu/~waa/414-F11/IntroToCrypto.pdf) - ~430 page book on both symmetric and asymmetric encryption with chapters on security issues and more advanced protocols

 [Twenty Years of Attacks on the RSA Cryptosystem - Dan Boneh](https://crypto.stanford.edu/~dabo/pubs/papers/RSA-survey.pdf) - A survey that goes through multiple vulnerabilities with RSA (with mathematical proofs)

+[Elliptic Curve Cryptography: a gentle introduction](https://andrea.corbellini.name/2015/05/17/elliptic-curve-cryptography-a-gentle-introduction/) - A good introduction to ECC and the basics of the mathematics behind it.

 #### Challenges <a name="cryptography-challenges"></a>